 Holidays, birthdays, graduations, retirements and other special occasions offer opportunities to honor a heroine.

-Bricks and pavers are added to the plaza in the spring (for Iowa State's graduation) and fall (for Family Weekend or Homecoming).
+Bricks and pavers are added to the plaza in each spring and fall.

 To update the profile of a woman you have previously honored on the plaza, email your changes/additions to the Catt Center at firstname.lastname@example.org.